cici-xingyu-zheng/swdb_2024_strategy/README.md

 2. model evidence, CV, etc;
 3. keep brainstorming new strategies; "regret" (the first false alarm lick) was an idea through talking to my roomate
 4. ways to get behaviral data direction without getting ecepyhs session?
+5. any ways to change file write permission?

 #### General qestions:
 1. why we see `> 5` consecutive aborted trails?